-SAVENCIA Fromage & Dairy announces the acquisition of Hope, one of the leading plant-based dips and spreads brands in the USA
+SAVENCIA Fromage & Dairy Announces the Acquisition of Hope, One of the Leading Plant-Based Dips and Spreads Brands in the USA

 About SAVENCIA Fromage & Dairy

-SAVENCIA Fromage & Dairy is a leading global milk processor, the 2nd cheese manufacturing group in France and the 5th worldwide, with 21,000 employees, subsidiaries in 31 countries and net sales of €5.2 billion.
+SAVENCIA Fromage & Dairy is a leading global milk processor, the second cheese manufacturing group in France and the fifth worldwide, with 21,000 employees, subsidiaries in 31 countries and net sales of €5.2 billion.
 Focusing on cheese and other dairy specialties, SAVENCIA Fromage & Dairy is an independent family group listed with Euronext Paris.

 Attachment